PGY2 Infectious Diseases Pharmacy Residency Curriculum

 The Antimicrobial Stewardship (AST) rotation provides the resident with the opportunity to gain insight in the management of Infectious Diseases from the perspective of antibiotic resistance, evidence based practice, cost effectiveness, decreasing collateral damage and improving the selection of antibiotics throughout the institution.
 The resident will develop problem-solving skills relative to guidance of house staff in the selection of antibiotics, an evaluation of risk factors for drug resistance as well as antimicrobial pharmacokinetics and pharmacodynamics.
 The resident works with the Antimicrobial Stewardship team at daily rounds and independently, maintaining a responsibility to survey key drugs and infections in order to promote effective and evidence based use of antimicrobials with the ultimate goals of improving patient care and maintaining cost effectiveness.
 This includes setting durations of antibiotic therapy, ensuring compliance with hospital pathways and national guidelines.
 Additionally, surveillance of resistance throughout the institution will be important.
 The AST sees a wide variety of patients across the entire institution.
 The resident will also participate in the P&T antibiotic subcommittee as well as in current medication use evaluations and other research activities within the Pharmacy and ID Departments.

-The goal of this rotation is for the resident to gain insight in the management of a broad range of Infectious Diseases, develop problem-solving skills in Infectious Disease therapy, and establishment of a firm knowledge base in antimicrobial pharmacokinetics and pharmacodynamics.
-The resident will work with the Infectious Disease consult team and will be expected to attend daily rounds.
-The resident is responsible for optimizing anti-infective therapy for all consult patients, including pharmacokinetic dosing and daily monitoring of anti-infective therapies.
+The goal of this rotation is for the resident to gain insight in the management of a broad range of Infectious Diseases in the immunocompetent patient, develop problem-solving skills in therapeutics, and establishment of a firm knowledge base in antimicrobial pharmacokinetics and pharmacodynamics.
+The resident works with the consult team and will be expected to attend daily rounds.
+The resident is responsible for optimizing anti-infective therapy for consult patients, including pharmacokinetic dosing and daily monitoring of anti-infective therapies.
 The ID consult service sees a wide variety of patients from many different backgrounds (medical, surgical, critical care, HIV, etc).
 The resident will also participate in the P&T antibiotic subcommittee as well as in current medication use evaluations and other research activities within the Pharmacy and Infectious Disease Departments.

-The Immunocompromised Infectious Diseases (ID) rotation provides the resident with the opportunity to gain insight in the management of an Infectious Diseases that affect the immunocompromised host, to develop problem-solving skills in the pharmacotherapy of these diseases, and to establish a firm knowledge base in antimicrobial pharmacokinetics and pharmacodynamics.
+The Immunocompromised Infectious Diseases (ID) rotation provides the resident with the opportunity to gain insight and experience in the management of patients that are immunocompromised in terms of treatment and prophylaxis of Infectious Diseases.
+Specific problem-solving skills in the pharmacotherapy of these diseases are key learning experiences, as well as establishing a firm knowledge base in antimicrobial pharmacokinetics and pharmacodynamics.
 The resident works with the ID consult team at daily rounds, maintaining a responsibility to optimize anti-infective therapy for the consult patients.
 This includes dosing recommendations and daily monitoring of anti-infective therapies.
 The ID immunocompromised consult service sees patients on the East campus and those admitted to the Hepatobiliary Service as well as Solid Organ Transplant, Hematology-oncology, HSCT, etc).
 The resident will also participate in the P&T antibiotic subcommittee as well as in current medication use evaluations and other research activities within the Pharmacy and ID Departments.

 Core Abbreviated Rotations